jantimon/next-yak/packages/docs/docs/pages/features.md

 ## Mixins

-Mixins are declarations of the `css\`\`` utility.
+Mixins are declarations of the `css` utility function.
 You can declare a variable which holds the css declaration and use it inside your `styled` declarations.

 ```jsx